 (*If you have a bird feeder in your yard or your neighbor has one, check to make sure that they aren’t dropping a lot of seed or other food in your yard.)

-Dogs that have sensitive stomachs may get sick from eating snow.
+Dogs that have a sensitive stomach or have medical problems such as liver disease, kidney disease and even IBD may get sick from eating snow.

 It’s always best to speak with your veterinarian in regards to your dog’s health and if eating snow is safe for them.